RaffaeleV/installPSQL16/README.md

 Overview
 ========
 This script automates the installation and basic configuration of PostgreSQL 16 on Rocky Linux 9 systems.

-It is designed to simplify the process of preparing a PostgreSQL environment, including optional tuning and service configuration, in environments where PostgreSQL will be used by Veeam Backup & Replication with PostgreSQL as the configuration database.
+It is designed to simplify the process of preparing a PostgreSQL environment, including tuning and service configuration, in deployments where PostgreSQL will be used by Veeam Backup & Replication as the configuration database.

 Features
 ========